owulveryck/blog/content/post/from-cli-to-microservice.md

 ---
 categories:
 date: 2017-09-02T13:28:36+02:00
-description: "This is a post that explains how to turn a golang utility into a webservice using gRPC. "
+description: "This article explains how to turn a golang utility into a webservice using gRPC (and protobuf).
+I take the example of Hashicorp tools because they are often used as a leverage for the DevOps transformation.
+Often, the Ops use the tools for themselves, but when comes the time to provide a service around them, they are usually scared to open the engine.
+They prefer to make a factory around the service, which is often less reliable than a little piece of code fully tested."
 draft: true
 images:
 - /assets/images/terraformcli.png